Phragmites australis: Natural enemies

 Since 2017, over 80% of the beds of Phragmites in the Pass a Loutre Wildlife Management Area have been damaged by the invasive roseau cane scale (Nipponaclerda biwakoensis), threatening wildlife habitat throughout the affected regions of the area.
-While typically considered a noxious weed, in Louisiana the reed beds are considered critical to the stability of the shorelines of wetland areas and waterways of the Mississippi Delta, and the die-off of reed beds is believed to accelerate coastal erosion.
+While typically considered a noxious weed, in Louisiana the reed beds are considered critical to the stability of the shorelines of wetland areas and waterways of the Mississippi River Delta, and the die-off of reed beds is believed to accelerate coastal erosion.

 Uses

 The entire plant is edible raw or cooked.
 The young stems can be boiled, or later on be used to make flour.
 The underground stems can be used but are tough, as can the seeds but they are hard to find.

 Stems can be made into eco-friendly drinking straws.
 Many parts of the plant can be eaten.
 The young shoots can be consumed raw or cooked.
 The hardened sap from damaged stems can be eaten fresh or toasted.
 The stems can be dried, ground, sifted, hydrated, and toasted like marshmallows.
 The seeds can be crushed, mixed with berries and water, and cooked to make a gruel.
 The roots can be prepared similar to those of cattails.

-Common Reeds are also the primary source of thatch for traditional thatch housing in Europe and beyond.
+Common reed is the primary source of thatch for traditional thatch housing in Europe and beyond.
 The plant is extensively used in phytodepuration, or natural water treatment systems, since the root hairs are excellent at filtering out impurities in waste water.

-Phragmites australis also shows excellent potential as a source of biomass.
+It also shows excellent potential as a source of biomass.